sjmf/reverse-proxy-minimal-example/README.md

 bit, per [https://serverfault.com/a/562850/172045](https://serverfault.com/a/562850/172045).
-However, [David Lukeš' article on mounting Flask under a URL prefix](https://dlukes.github.io/flask-wsgi-url-prefix.html) provides an example of how to configure this which explicitly recommends against that[3].
+However, [David Lukeš' article on mounting Flask under a URL prefix](https://dlukes.github.io/flask-wsgi-url-prefix.html) provides an example of how to configure this which explicitly recommends against that [3].
 It was there that I discovered that providing the `SCRIPT_NAME` environment variable will tell Flask to use a URL prefix:

 `SCRIPT_NAME=/api`

+This seems to be required even if passing `X-Forwarded-Prefix`!
+I'm not entirely sure why it's not enough to just pass this header and let ProxyFix handle it, but for now I've included this environment variable in the `docker-compose.yml` config.

 ## Gotchas
 Initially, ProxyFix seemed to _completely ignore_ the `X-Forwarded-Port` directive